 - All-purpose flour: No need for fancy cake or bread flour!
 Standard all-purpose flour adds the perfect amount of structure and body for the sheet cake.

-- Natural cocoa powder: as an acidic ingredient, the cocoa reacts with the baking soda to create lift in the cake.
-Natural cocoa contributes a lighter flavor than a deeper cocoa like Dutch-process (like the difference between milk chocolate and dark chocolate).
-I used Hershey’s natural cocoa in this cake!
-I wouldn’t recommend using Dutch-process cocoa in this cake due to the different flavor.
+- Natural cocoa powder: As an acidic ingredient, the cocoa reacts with the baking soda to create lift in the cake.
+Texas sheet cake traditionally uses natural cocoa for a lighter chocolate flavor; I typically use Hershey’s.
+I wouldn’t recommend using Dutch-process cocoa in this cake due to the different flavor and leavener needs.

 - Eggs: Provides additional fat from the egg yolks and moisture to help form the structure of the cake.